uvarc/rc-website/content/userinfo/hpc/access.md

 ### Allocation Purchases
 Time on Rivanna and Afton can also be purchased using an FDM.
 Purchasers are given a higher priority in the queue and their SUs never expire. iAs an alternative to purchasing SU's, RC offers dedicated computing which allows researchers to request exclusive access to a subset of HPC nodes for extended periods.
 See below for more information.

+Prior to requesting a new paid allocation, please make sure to request a new <a href="https://groups.identity.virginia.edu/">Grouper</a> group to manage access to the allocation, and explicitly add yourself as a member of the new group via Grouper.

 **Available to:** [Eligible PIs](#pi-eligibility) who need priority access and premium service.